syncfusion-content/javascript-docs/js/api/ejDiagram.md

 {% endhighlight %}

-### connectors.shape.multiplicity.target.upperBounds `boolean`
+### connectors.shape.multiplicity.target.upperBounds `Number`
 {:#members:connectors-shape-multiplicity-target-upperBounds}

 Defines the target label to connector.
-Applicable, if the connector is of type "BPMN"
+Applicable, if the connector is of type "UML"

 #### Default Value: